Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "I’d drink to that," Ian agreed.

 "Excellent... incidentally, if you are willing, I could use some strong extra hands for some tasks.
-I know you have your own responsibilities, but…"
+I know you have your own responsibilities, but..."

 "Mate, I’d be glad to."